 High Standards and Expectations

-School leadership is focused on enhancing the skills, knowledge, and motivation of the people in the organization and creating a common culture of high expectations based on the use of skills and knowledge to improve the performance of all students.
+School leadership focuses on enhancing the skills, knowledge, and motivation of the people in the organization.
+It creates a common culture of high expectations based on the use of skills, and knowledge to improve the performance of all students.
 Leadership fosters a collaborative atmosphere between the school and the community while establishing positive systems to improve leadership, teaching, and student performance.

 Supportive, Personalized, and Relevant Learning

 In high-performing schools, supportive learning environments provide positive personalized relationships for all students while engaging them in rigorous and relevant learning.

 In high-performing schools, parents and community members help develop, understand, and support a clear and common focus on core academic, social, and personal goals contributing to improved student performance and have a meaningful and authentic role in achieving these goals.
 The school community works together to actively solve problems and create win-win solutions.
 Mentoring and outreach programs provide for two-way learning between students and community/business members.

 Monitoring, Accountability, and Assessment

 In high-performing schools, teaching and learning continually adjust on the basis of data collected through a variety of valid and reliable methods that indicate student progress and needs.
 The assessment results are interpreted and applied appropriately to improve individual student performance and the instructional program.

 Curriculum and Instruction

 High-performing schools have aligned curriculum with core learning expectations to improve the performance of all students.
 Students achieve high standards through rigorous, challenging learning.
 Staff delivers an aligned curriculum and implements research-based teaching and learning strategies.
 Students are actively involved in their learning through inquiry, in-depth learning, and performance assessments.